+Are you using a password manager at your small business?
 How many passwords do you have to access in your day-to-day work?
 Is there as many as 20 or how about up to 50?
 According to LastPass, a small business employee has an average of 85 passwords that they will have to use at some point.
-All your passwords must be managed in some way.
+Passwords must be managed in some way.

 How to not manage your passwords: Do not write down your passwords on a piece of paper that somebody can find.
 Another way not to manage your passwords is to not use the same password on all the different websites and applications that you use.
 Even if one of those applications or websites get compromised, then a hacker will have your password which will enable them to get into the sites you visit and the applications that you use (where you have used that specific password).
 Also, avoid using your birthday, pet names or common words found in the dictionary.